okeshawarz/prospectus/draft5.md

 outcomes.
 Research like @ganong2017 has looked at the causes of income divergence between metropolitan regions in the United States. @chetty2014 looks at the variance in inter-generational economic mobility between commuting zones.
+The "New Economic Geography" literature begun by Paul Krugman^["New" in the sense of new to economics-- Paul Krugman regularly presented his work on NEG at geography conferences, garnering a markedly lukewarm reception.]

 I say that this is a recent turn because questions of space and place have typically been relegated to peripheral questions in economics proper.

 [...]

+In the body of this dissertation prospectus, I will outline my plan for further research.
+In the first essay, I will develop a theoretical framework based on classical formulations of the land and housing questions to investigate the relationship between urban growth, land rents, and wages.
+I will begin by developing the concept of urban space as theorized by the radical geography tradition and relating it to the classical political economy though surrounding land and land rents, beginning with Adam Smith.
+I intend to demonstrate the ways in which the urban (productive) capitalist sector interact with workers and landlords in order to produce a given spatial structure, spatial hierarchy, and income distribution.
+This will consist of both a review of the history of economic thought on land rents and a theoretical argument regarding the role of urban growth on rents and wages.

+In the next essay, I intend to apply the theoretical framework developed in the first essay to the case of urban growth in San Francisco.
+The city has several features that make it an interesting case study.
+First, it has rapidly transitioned to the type of urban economy that I propose drive many of the effects discussed in the previous section-- namely, one with a primary sector characterized by large agglomeration economies.
+Second, the city's (and the state of California's generally) political economy is influenced by a relatively powerful political class of landlords and developers.
+Third, the city exhibits physical limits to sprawl (in the form of the Pacific Ocean) and also varying levels of political constraints to expansion by the aforementioned landowning class.
+Thus, it is a useful case study to explore the way distributional conflict occurs across urban space.
+The essay will take a historical approach, outlining in broad strokes the evolution of land prices, wages and rents since WWII, and examining in particular detail the most recent period of expansion since 2012 and its associated housing crisis.
+The essay will rely on descriptive data on wages, profits, rents, housing construction,  evictions provided by the Census Bureau, HUD, and the City of San Francisco, archival data on housing developments and public construction, and data on housing and rents scraped from the Internet.

+The final essay is an empirical investigation into one of the policies that municipalities may use to control rent growth and hence alter the distribution of income: rent control.
+Though the consensus of economists is tilted heavily against rent control as an appropriate mechanism for the promotion of housing affordability, empirical evidence for the proposed negative effects of rent control has been mixed.
+This essay, then, represents a contribution to the somewhat scant empirical literature on rent control in the United States.
+Using either restricted-use data from the Census Bureau's Rental Housing Finance survey or publicly available data on housing from the American Community Survey, this essay uses a quasi-experimental research design that designates either households qualifying for rent control or municipalities enacting rent control as the treatment group and compares them to a geographically-adjacent control region that did not enact rent control, following @dube2010.
+This essay is intended to causally identify the impacts of rent control on the housing supply, rental supply, and neighborhood stability.

 # What do Landlords Do?
 The Political Economy of Urban Growth and Distribution